pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Configuration_Environments.md

 ```
 #### Storage directory for symfony Config files

-The default storage directory for symfony Config files is `/var/config/...`.
+The default storage directory for Symfony Config files is `/var/config/...`.
 However you can change
 the directory to any other directory using the corresponding environment variable:

 ```bash